 What is your cancellation policy?

 You may cancel a reservation at any time by notifying us in writing or via e-mail.
-If your cancellation notice is received by NVR 30 days or more prior to check-in date, your will receive a full refund, less ten percent (10%) cancellation fee.
-If your cancellation notice is received less than 30 days prior to check-in date and the property is re-rented at the same rate to another party, you will receive a full refund, less ten percent (10%) cancellation fee.
-If the property is re-rented for less than the original rate, you will receive a partial refund equal to the re-rented rate, less ten percent (10%) cancellation fee.
+If your cancellation notice is received by NVR 30 days or more prior to check-in date, your will receive a full refund, less ten percent (10%) of the deposit as a cancellation fee.
+If your cancellation notice is received less than 30 days prior to check-in date and the property is re-rented at the same rate to another party, you will receive a full refund, less ten percent (10%) of the total as a cancellation fee.
+If the property is re-rented for less than the original rate, you will receive a partial refund equal to the re-rented rate, less ten percent (10%) of the total as a cancellation fee.
 If the property is not re-rented, NVR will retain all payments.
-Cleaning fees and taxes will always be refunded in the event of a cancellation.
+Cleaning fees and damage waiver will always be refunded in the event of a cancellation.
 In practice, we have been able to give refunds to nearly everyone that has had to cancel.
 We look at each case on an individual basis and try our best to re-rent the property to another party.

 Why do you charge a cancellation fee?